Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 In addition, it's best not to wear waterproof or hockey gloves either.
 These styles of gloves may cause the skater difficulty when trying to get up from the ice or if they need to hold on to their coach.

+A good general rule is to practice outside of lessons as often as you take lessons.
 If you have one half-hour lesson each week, you'll want to practice independently for an additional half-hour outside of the lesson, ideally on a different day.

 If you take two half-hour lessons each week, you'll want to make sure that you practice on your own for two half-hour sessions on different days of the week.
 You can do more, of course, but this is ideal for young skaters who are just starting out with a limited budget.